 The mobile world has grown incredibly fast in the last few years.
 Just for perspective, there are over 4.5 billion mobile users across the globe, and the number is expected to hit 5 billion by 2019.
 Most of these users have smartphones with access to either the 1.5+ million iOS apps in the Apple Store or the 1.5+ million Android apps in the Google Play Store.

 So, if you have a brilliant idea for an app, which platform should you develop it for?
 Perhaps you should create a cross-platform app?
 How will you make money from it?
-There are many things to take into consideration before committing your resources to developing an app.
+There are many things to consider before committing your resources to develop an app.
 You need to create a sound plan on how to turn your app from a great idea into a useful tool for your target audience.

 Failure to plan will lead to a lot of resource wastage involving re-work, decreased utility, and diminished profitability.
 Here are some things to take into account: